Sanglorian/orcus/index.md

 ---

-Dedicated to the hobbyists, designers, developers and publishers that have released their work under the Open Game License.
+Dedicated to the hobbyists, designers, developers and publishers who have released their work under the Open Game License.

 Orcus is a work in progress.
 All feedback is welcome.